kubernetes/community/events/events-team/content/meet-and-greet.md

 ## Time and Location

-MKCC is generally held during lunch period on one of the main Kubecon days.
+MKCC is generally held during lunch period on one of the main KubeCon days.
 CNCF staff decides the exact schedule in order to not conflict with other lunchtime events.

 ## Preparation & Timeline